brashrebel/show-content-only/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.3.1 =
+* Updated translation files

+= 1.3 =

+* Added links meta box to all public, registered post types
+* Formatted the links in nice little buttons
+* Refactored lots of code for clarity, standards compliance and greater flexibility

 = 1.2 =
 * Added option to print styles by adding `css=1` to the URL